What is FERPA?

 Department of Academic Affairs

-Students who are on academic probation due to low cumulative grade point average who also then fail to make progress towards good academic standing after one semester or fail to achieve good academic standing after one academic year are excluded from registration, and their academic records are marked “academic dismissal.”
+Undergraduate students who are on academic probation due to low cumulative grade point average who also then fail to make progress towards good academic standing after one semester or fail to achieve good academic standing after one academic year are excluded from registration, and their academic records are marked “academic dismissal.”
 Unless reinstated by the Academic Review Board, students issued an academic dismissal are ineligible to attend any courses in any capacity offered by the College for a period of at least one academic year.
 At the conclusion of this period of separation, they are eligible to seek readmission.
-For information regarding an appeal of an academic dismissal see page 49 of the 2016-2017 Undergraduate Catalog.
+For information regarding an appeal of please refer to the College Catalog (Academic Dismissal)

 Department of Academic Affairs